bulenty584/class-notes/118_indep_notes.md

 - overhead of preamble and postamble is gradually decreased over a huge amount of bits
 - phase info learnt from preamble is used to clock remaining bits in frame as well
 - inter-frame time needed for reliable phase detection is paid ONCE over a huge group of bits

+One problem is if we make the frame size larger, we cannot use the brute force approach of relying on the bounded inaccuracy btwn the sender and the receiver to *stay in phase*

+**Types of Synchronous Coding**:

+Like asynch. coding, we can represent a 1 with one voltage and 0 with another (NRZ (non-return to zero) coding)

+We can always also prefix a frame of data by an alternating string of 1s and 0s to get into phse, but the main problem is if we have a long string of 1s or 0s will have no transitions

+More Popular scheme is Manchester Encoding:

+0 is encoded as -1.5V for half a bit follows by 1.5V for the remaining half bit

+1 is encoded as 1.5V for half a bit then -1.5V (FLIPPED)

+We are essentially sending two coded bits for every real bit transmitted (transmission efficiency is poor)

+**HUGE ADVANTAGE** is that Manchester is *self-clocking* --> Every bit regardless of its value provides a transition that can be used to sample the bit value

+If we knew where approx. where the half bit period was, our decoding algo could be: *wait for a transition at roughly the mid bit.
+Then start a timer for a quarter bit after that.
+If the value is above some threshold, its a 0, otherwise its a 1*

+We can compare different types of codes based on:

+*Ability to guarantee transitions*: Most important *Transmission Efficiency*: Ratio of real to transmitted bits *Signal to noise ratio*: Given same max. and min. transmission levels, the amount of noise required to render a received signal ambiguous
+*Implementation Complexity*: Qualitative

+### 4.3 Broadband Coding

+*baseband* coding: coding using energy levels (voltage or light)

+*broadband* coding: information is *modulated* on a carrier wave of a certain frequency

+In *frequency shift keying (FSK)*, we let a high frequency encode a 0 and a low one encode a 1

+In *amplitude shift keying*, we change the amplitude of the sine wave to encode either a 1 or a 0

+## 5.0: Media Dependent Sublayer: Types of Media

+### 5.1: Media Affects Protocols

+Examples of how media affects protocol design:

+**Bandwidth and Message Formats**: Earliest networks used existing phone lines and were limited to low bandwidth voice links so they would send fewer messages

+With fiber, this is less of an issue

+**Broadcast LANs and Broadcast**: Use of coaxial cable in Ethernet made broadcasting free essentially.